-- iv.
-On 6 February 2004 a payment of US\$50,081.10 by Kristholm. - v.
-On 7 September 2006, a payment of US\$10,032.26 by Kristholm. - 5) It is to be inferred that the abovementioned payments to Dr Kaigama were unlawful bribes, given his official role and the absence of any other legitimate explanation for the payments from P&ID. - 6) At or around the time that the said payments were made to General Agwai, Ambassador Danladi and Dr Kaigama, a number of P&ID-related entities were awarded contracts by the Ministry of Defence, some of which were signed and/or witnessed by Dr Kaigama.
+It is to be inferred that the said payments were bribes in connection with contracts awarded to P&ID-related companies by Mr Bozimo.

+- 6) At or around the time that the said payments were made to or for the benefit of General Agwai, Ambassador Danladi, and Dr Kaigama and Mr Bozimo, a number of P&ID-related entities were awarded contracts by the Ministry of Defence, some of which were signed and/or witnessed by Dr Kaigama.
 In particular: - i.
 On 20 May 2002 a contract was signed between Marshpearl and the Ministry of Defence for the refurbishment of 36 Scorpion combat vehicles ("the Scorpion Contract").
 The contract was signed by Dr Kaigama and Mr Michael Quinn.
 On 2 July 2002 a supplementary agreement was signed between the same parties. - ii.
 On 19 March 2003 Marshpearl was awarded a contract to refurbish four Scorpion combat vehicles.
 The contract was signed by Dr Kaigama and Mr Michael Quinn. - iii.
 On 9 May 2003 Marshpearl was awarded a contract to refurbish a further eighteen Scorpion combat vehicles.
-The contract was signed by Dr Kaigama and Mr Michael Quinn. - iv.
+The contract was signed by Dr Kaigama and Mr Michael Quinn.
+It is noted that a payment of \$350,286.06, labelled "commission" and "ammo", was made by Kristholm to Mr Adebayo three days earlier, on 6 May 2003. - iv.
 On 3 December 2004 Albion Marine Co Limited (Cyprus) was awarded a contract to supply 19 fast response rescue craft.
-The contract was signed by Mr Bukar Goni Aji (Permanent Secretary at the Ministry of Defence at the time) and Mr Neil Hitchcock, and was witnessed by Ms Grace Taiga. - v.
+The contract was signed by Mr Bukar Goni Aji (Permanent Secretary at the Ministry of Defence at the time) and Mr Neil Hitchcock, and was

+- witnessed by Ms Grace Taiga. - v.
 Also on 3 December 2004 Goidel Limited (Cyprus) was awarded a contract to supply an ambulance craft.
 The contract was signed by Messrs Bukar Goni Aji and James Nolan, and witnessed by Ms Grace Taiga. - vi.
-On 27 December 2004 Marshpearl was awarded a supplementary

-- agreement to the Scorpion Contract for the supply of communications equipment.
+On 27 December 2004 Marshpearl was awarded a supplementary agreement to the Scorpion Contract for the supply of communications equipment.
 The contract was signed by Mr Bukar Goni Aji and Mr Adam Quinn, and was witnessed by Ms Grace Taiga. - vii.
 On 30 December 2004 Marshpearl was awarded a contract for the supply of an Integrated Communications System.
 The contract was signed by Mr Bukar Goni Aji and Mr Michael Quinn, and witnessed by Ms Grace Taiga. - viii.
 On 10 February 2005 Marshpearl was awarded a further contract, supplemental to the Scorpion Contract, to supply communications equipment for the Scorpion vehicles. - ix.
 On 15 August 2005, a contract was signed between Hobson Industries